mandieto/mandieto/README.md

 - 👋 Hi, I’m @mandieto
 - 👀 I’m interested in Data & Analytics
 - 🌱 I’m currently learning everything I can in this field
-- 💞️ I’m looking to collaborate on Data & Analytics bootcamp in MercadoLibre
+- 💞️ I’m looking to collaborate on Cloud Economics's Data & Analytics team in MercadoLibre
 - 📫 How to reach me: marina.nieto@mercadolibre.com

 <!---